-My name is Michael Johnson, and I’m a fifth-year PhD candidate at McMaster University’s Department of Religious Studies.
+My name is Michael Johnson, and I’m a PhD candidate at McMaster University’s Department of Religious Studies.
 I specialize in the area of early Judaism and the literature of the Second Temple period (515 BCE-70 CE).

 Please feel free to explore my research blog or check my calendar for upcoming events.